fxbonnet/fffc/README.md

 Feel free to use your favorite language and libraries if needed (but no proprietary libraries, only open source), fork this project and provide your complete code as a pull request (including source and tests).

+## Note for reviewer

+* I took a couple of shortcuts just to save time as technical test generally take a bit of time to get production level ready.
+* the runner can easily be refactored to support any file format descriptors with minimal effort.
+* The file parsing and transforming are seperate components independent of each other.
+* Any impl questions do not hesitate to ask.
+JUnit coverage could be greater.
+* There is room for utilising mock objects etc. to decouple parsing.
+* The application can easily be changed to append to make it a low memory parser.
+As memory is not a limitation I simply left it bloated.
+To parse large files change your jvm -Xmx settings.
+* All JUnit test data should either have a factory to get the associated test objects.
+I simply didnt at the time to save a framework setup.

 ## Use case

 Our fixed file format files can have any number of columns